 Ask for references and to see their portfolios.
 Inquire about their training, education, and experience.
 Visit sites to view their work, and ask past clients if they were satisfied.

 Shop around for the best price since fees can vary greatly.
 You may be able to get a better deal if you will be using the same firm that designs your landscape to also install and maintain it.
 Just realize that you often get what just you pay for!
 A person or firm you haven’t researched as above, and without proper horticultural knowledge, may do more harm than good to your landscape, lawn, and environment.

-Ask for a timetable for completion of the work.
+Ask for a timetable for the completion of the work.
 The best firm for you may also be the busiest, so be patient.
 If you must have your landscape plans or project completed by a certain time, make sure the firm knows this and builds in extra time for delays.
-As we all know, weather is very changeable and a big factor to consider.
+As we all know, the weather is very changeable and a big factor to consider.
 It is something we can’t control, and it can delay outdoor projects.

 Once you have decided who to hire, get a written contract.
 This protects all parties involved.
 The contract should specify what you want to have done, the estimated costs and date of completion, and what you expect from the individual or firm.
-It’s a good idea is to work with the firm up front to decide how many changes can be made during installation of the project.
+It’s a good idea is to work with the firm upfront to decide how many changes can be made during the installation of the project.
 Otherwise, it can stretch on forever, your deadlines won’t be met, and you may end up paying more than you expect.

 Don’t get locked into a contract that obligates you to use the landscape professional for more than you need.
 Once the plans are drawn up, and the plantings, walkways, and statuary are in place, you may want to take over the maintenance yourself.
 Or you may decide to have the landscaper only draw up the plans and do part of the installation, while you do the rest.
-Doing your own work will not only save you money, but can be a relaxing and rewarding way to enjoy your new landscape!
+Doing your own work will not only save you money but can be a relaxing and rewarding way to enjoy your new landscape!